-- Potential h/Histories, an online conversation with scholar of political theory and photography Ariella Aïsha Azoulay, which addressed some of the notions presented in her book Potential History: Unlearning Imperialism (Verso 2019), such as potential history, rehearsal, rewinding, the interrelations between art and theory, and strike.

-- An infrastructural investigation of a worldly future, a film screening and conversation between artist Mohamed Abdelkarim and curator Salma Mochtari.
-We talked about the post-apocalypse, working with linear and non-linear timelines and infrastructures. - How (Not) to Disappear in Translation, a 2-day workshop conducted by Virginie Bobin, based on a script emphasizing different relational, ethical, and political aspects of what occurs when translation intervenes to mediate and complicate processes of storytelling, witnessing d listening within the codified space

-A glossary can only display one a given context.
+- Potential h/Histories, an online conversation with scholar of political theory and photography Ariella Aïsha Azoulay, which addressed some of the notions presented in her book Potential History: Unlearning Imperialism (Verso 2019), such as potential history, rehearsal, rewinding, the interrelations between art and theory, and strike. - An infrastructural investigation of a worldly future, a film screening and conversation between artist Mohamed Abdelkarim and curator Salma Mochtari.
+We talked about the post-apocalypse, working with linear and non-linear timelines and infrastructures. - How (Not) to Disappear in Translation, a 2-day workshop conducted by Virginie Bobin, based on a script emphasizing different relational, ethical, and political aspects of what occurs when translation intervenes to mediate and complicate processes of storytelling, witnessing d listening within the codified space A glossary can only display one historical narratives.
+In Arabic, the title possible set of meanings, responding to a given context.
 It is also a writing form in itself, a mode of story-telling, suggesting once more a troubled relationship to the contingent truths that words carry along.
 This form serves as a repository of traces, documents and conversations generated over the course of the affiliation.
 It brings up more questions than it answers.
-It is produced with several thinkers and artists in mind: our conversation with Ariella Aisha Azoulay was seminal to the rest, although our readings of scholars Saidiya Hartman and Eve Tuck, and reminiscences of Dead French Philosophers theorists of history like Michel Foucault, were of company.
+It is produced with several thinkers and artists in mind : our conversation with Ariella Aisha Azoulay was seminal to the rest, although our readings of scholars Saidiya Hartman and Eve Tack, and reminiscences of Dead French Philosophers theorists of history like Michel Foucault, were of company.
+The recording of the conversation is available or https://qalqalah.org/en/conversations/potentialh-histories AND RESISTANCE STRUKE!
+AN ESTHETICS.